B1alu/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/08-Configure-ConfigMaps-in-Applications.md

   - Take me to [Video Tutorial](https://kodekloud.com/topic/configure-configmaps-in-applications/)

-In this section, we will take a look at configuring configmaps in applications
+In this section, we will take a look at configuring configmaps in applications when we have lots of pod defn file then its difficult to define env variables in each, so we define env variable sepaerately like config maps

 ## ConfigMaps
 - There are 2 phases involved in configuring ConfigMaps.